supipd/dxf2tbl2svg/README.md

 Dashed lines were converted to SVG paths too, that's why they lost precision of start and end points.

-After trying to convert DXF to SVG by C++ suorce code repository DXF2SVG, I had a lot of problems with debugging.
+After trying to convert DXF to SVG by C++ source code repository DXF2SVG, I had a lot of problems with debugging.

-So I decided to create my own DXF to TABLES to SVG converter in pure Javascript ... and here is.
+So I decided to create my own DXF to TABLES to SVG converter in pure Javascript (so higly debuggable) ... and here is.

 API
 ----